 Understanding the differences between FDA-approved and FDA-registered is essential for anyone involved in manufacturing or using silicone products like silicone rubber gaskets, silicone sponges, and silicone strips.

 While FDA registration ensures that a company adheres to regulatory standards, FDA approval provides a higher level of assurance regarding the product’s safety and efficacy.
+Ensuring FDA compliance is vital for maintaining the safety and integrity of products, particularly those used in the food and healthcare industries.

 FAQs

-1. Is FDA Approved the Same as FDA Compliant?
+Q1.
+Is FDA Approved the Same as FDA Compliant?

-3. Is FDA Regulated the Same as FDA Approved?
+Q3.
+Is FDA Regulated the Same as FDA Approved?

-4. What Is FDA Approved?
+Q4.
+What Is FDA Approved?

-5. What Is FDA Certificate of Compliance?
+Q5.
+What Is an FDA Certificate of Compliance?